-Giving an office building the shape of a capital “E” perhaps seemed like a good idea at the time: The three narrow wings, jutting from a single spine, would provide daylight equality.
+Giving an office building the shape o a capital “E” perhaps seemed like a good idea at the time: The three narrow wings, jutting from a single spine, would provide daylight equality.
 In reality, however, employees found themselves logging endless miles, hustling down one dead-end corridor of closed-door suites, then up another.

 Upgrading the E plan to a Class A, with LEED Platinum certification to boot, has drastically improved the efficiency of the 1970’s structure, occupied by a government agency.
 The renovation also brought major recognition to Gensler design director and principal Jill Goebel, design leader for the Southeast region.
-She earned a Design Excellence Award for a large built project that’s community-oriented.
+She earned Gensler's Design Excellence Award for a large built project that’s community-oriented.

 The 1.5 million-square-foot renovation took five years.
 And it was all the trickier because the agency’s 4,500 employees stayed in place.
 A few empty office areas and suites served as swing space while all four departments were sealed off behind a temporary ribbon wall.